NxNiki/udemy-aws-machine_learning/udacity_mle/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## Debugging and Profiling
 **TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker

+Use profiling first to optimize resource usage and reduce training costs.

+Use debugging rules during development to catch model issues early.

+Save only relevant tensors to reduce S3 usage.

+Visualize results in SageMaker Studio or export for further analysis in Jupyter.

 ### Results
 **TODO**: What are the results/insights did you get by profiling/debugging your model?

+The instance for tuning and training job is large enough.
+But training job do not need "ml.m5.xlarge" The debugging rules shows there is no overfitting or gradient vanishing.

 **TODO** Remember to provide the profiler html/pdf file in your submission.

 ## Model Deployment
 **TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+We need to make sure the data loader and preprocessing steps are same as in the tuning and training job.

 **TODO** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.